 - Have your CV ready to upload in PDF format (limit to 4 pages)

 - Ensure you have a Clinical Toxicologist who is willing to support your application.

 - Click on the link at the bottom of the screen (from the 1 Sept) to set up an account and begin your application.

-The cost of the course is A$3000 per year.
-This includes complementary TAPNA membership for the year.
+The cost of the course is A$4000 per year (medical) or A$3000 per year (non-medical) including complimentary TAPNA membership for each year you are enrolled.